 1 large (400g) beetroot, peeled, trimmed + sliced into 1cm matchsticks

 3 tablespoons ghee or olive oil

 1 red onion, finely chopped

 1 red chilli, finely chopped (de-seed for less heat if desired)

 Cooked basmati rice, seeni sambol (recipe below), asparagus curry, to serve

 Prepare beetroot.
 Heat ghee/oil in a medium saucepan over medium-high heat.
 Add onion and cook stirring often for 5-8 minutes, or until tender and starting to colour.
 Add garlic, chilli and curry leaves (discard the stalk) and cook for a further 30-60 seconds.
 Add ground coriander, cinnamon and salt.
 Stir well and cook 20-30 seconds or until fragrant.
-Add coconut milk and water, bring to the boil then reduce to a gentle simmer, cover with a lid and cook 15-20 minutes or until the beetroot is tender and the sauce reduced.
+Add beetroot, coconut milk and water, bring to the boil then reduce to a gentle simmer, cover with a lid and cook 15-20 minutes or until the beetroot is tender and the sauce reduced.
 Add the lemon juice and serve spooned over basmati rice with a good dollop of seeni sambol (see below) and asparagus curry on the side.

 Seeni Sambol is something that you see at nearly every Sri Lankan feast and was one of my favourites!
 It’s basically a gorgeously spiced caramelised onion and while it’s perfect alongside curries, I imagine it would also be lovely served alongside all manner of things.

 1kg red onions